Layla

 At first, she wouldn’t eat anything I offered her as she was very weary of me, but eventually, she ate nachos and milk, which was all I had at the time!

-When she needed the toilet, I had to let her out and not having a lead or anything, she kept trying to hobble away, but not being able to move very quickly, I was able to catch up with her and bring her back.
+I had to let her out to use the toilet and not having a lead or anything to hold her with, she kept trying to hobble away, but not being able to move quickly, I was able to catch up with her and bring her back.

 Overnight Stay